distribution/distribution/docs/configuration.md

     <td>
       no
     </td>
-      true for skip TLS verification, false by default.
     <td>
+      true to skip TLS verification, false by default.
     </td>
   </tr>
   <tr>